What Is Making Tax Digital?

 • You must keep your VAT records digitally (not on paper or in spreadsheets without a digital link)

-• You must submit your VAT return through HMRC-recognised software, not through the HMRC online portal
+• You must submit your VAT return through recognised software, not through the online portal

 • There must be digital links between your records and the submission – no manual retyping of figures

-Xero has been HMRC-recognised for MTD for VAT since the programme launched.
+Xero has been recognised for VAT submissions since the programme launched.
 You can file your VAT return directly from Xero in a few clicks.

-From 6 April 2026, MTD extends to income tax self assessment (MTD for ITSA).
+From 6 April 2026, Making Tax Digital extends to income tax self assessment (MTD for ITSA).
 This affects sole traders and landlords with qualifying income above £50,000.
 The rollout is phased:

 • April 2026: Sole traders and landlords with income over £50,000